Network Data Flow Analysis

 • Wireless LAN; WLAN or WIFI

 It is helpful, then, to segment the network into different broadcast domains to reduce the congestion on any one network.
 That is where a good subnetting scheme can be beneficial.
 Subnets segment the network into smaller parts, reducing the amount of broadcast traffic and increasing network speeds by reducing MAC table sizes, and thus switching and lookup times.
 They also can secure certain areas of the network from the outside or other subnets, adding a level of security.
-For example, it may not be a good idea for the automation computers or the AOIP consoles to have access to the internet.
+For example, it may not be a good idea for automation computers or AOIP consoles to have access to the internet.
 Certain functions in routers and switches can be enabled for that added security.

 It is also important to efficiently use IP addresses in a large organization where WANs are used.
 The better the subnetting scheme, the easier it is to understand and the better it performs.
 Avoiding or reducing discontiguous networks is key to efficient and speedy routing.
 That is an important consideration where applications like AOIP and VOIP are concerned

-To really understand subnetting, it must be broken down into the fundamental parts.
+To really understand subnetting, it must be broken down into fundamental parts.
 This pertains to IPv4, which will likely remain in use for quite some time.
 The big chart, class B networks:

 Class C networks